-Channel 4 is to explore the case of Louise Woodward in a new documentary series.
+Channel 4 is to explore the case of Louise Woodward in a new documentary series airing this week.

 In 1997, 19-year-old British au pair Louise Woodward was accused of the murder, by shaking, of nine month old baby, Matthew Eappen, in her care while she was working in the US.

-New three-part series Louise Woodward: Villain or Victim? will delve into the the high profile trial which was played out on television screens across both sides of the Atlantic.
+New three-part series The Killer Nanny: Did She Do It? will delve into the the high profile trial which was played out on television screens across both sides of the Atlantic.

 Channel 4 share: "The tragic case saw Woodward in an all-or-nothing trial, where no charge lesser than second degree murder would be considered.
 The polarising trial saw the jury deliver a guilty verdict, after being presented with evidence of symptoms synonymous with Shaken Baby Syndrome.
 Justice protest rallies followed in both the UK and US, on separate sides of the argument.

 "With unprecedented access to both defence and prosecution lawyers, detectives, paramedics and journalists, Louise Woodward: Villain or Victim? will detail and re-examine the divisive case, the trial and its conclusion which saw the judge throwing out the jury’s decision, reducing Louise’s murder conviction to involuntary manslaughter and releasing her from prison."